isomerpages/mccy-sgt/_reflect/1-your-stories.md

 As a volunteer to a family of an 89-year-old man and his 58-year-old mentally disabled son, I helped to inform the town council about their leaking kitchen basin.
 The town council contractor not only assisted this family to fix the issue, he even gave them two face masks and bought them lunch.
 I felt so touched that there are such warm-hearted people in Singapore.

 **<span class="has-text-secondary">One hope I have for Singapore is:</span>** For us to take action to help each other to build a cohesive society.
-And for the government to help citizens as its first priority."
+And for the government to help citizens as its first priority.

 &nbsp;